Best and worst Super Bowl commercials of 2026 as rated by experts

 The stakes are high for advertisers, with 30 seconds of airtime fetching as much as $10 million in Sunday's game.
 Brands pay additional millions to craft their commercials, hire celebrity spokespeople and market their ads before the game.

-"This ad captures what Google has historically done best: pairing genuine emotional storytelling with a clear illustration of how the product fits naturally into people's lives," said Tim Calkins, clinical professor of marketing and co-lead of the Kellogg School Super Bowl Advertising Review.
+"Google's ad was really a product demonstration more than anything — most of the successful companies really communicated something about the brand," Tim Calkins, clinical professor of marketing and co-lead of the Kellogg School Super Bowl Advertising Review, told CBS News.

+AI-related products also dominated Super Bowl 60 commercials, with nearly a quarter of the game's pre-released ads dealing with artificial intelligence in some way, according to an analysis from ad research firm iSpot.

 Coinbase, meanwhile, earned a failing grade from Kellogg's ad review for using a Backstreet Boys song with karaoke-like lyrics.
 The ad failed to show viewers what Coinbase does or why they might want to use it, the business school said.